mahmoudbahaa755/lens/packages/docs/contributing/dev-setup.md

 2.  **Install dependencies:**

-    This project uses `bun` as a package manager and `lerna` with workspaces.
-Running `bun install` at the root will install dependencies for all packages and link them together.
+    This project uses `pnpm` as a package manager and `lerna` with workspaces.
+Running `pnpm install` at the root will install dependencies for all packages and link them together.

     ```bash
-    bun install && bunx install husky
+    pnpm install && pnpmx install husky
     ```
 3.  **Build all packages:**

     This command will build all the packages in the correct order.

     ```bash
-    bun run build
+    pnpm run build
     ```

 4.  **Run the example application:**